wlbr/cl-groupby/README.md

 A factor of something around than 600 on my machine.

-Now we make use of our new groubby function:
+Now we make use of our new groupby function:

     (time (remove-if #'(lambda (x) (> (second x) 1)) (mapcar #'(lambda (x) (list (first x) (length (second x))))